version-1/version-1/works/works.md

 #### Ranked as the top 1% teacher on [MENTA](https://menta.work/) which is a skill-share platform.
 - Provide courses to learn front-end development for programming beginners ([materials](https://github.com/version1-workspace/ws-01-0100-fe-materials))
 - Have provided consultations for over 200 cases so far.

+####  Technical Content on YouTube

+- Create educational programming videos for learners and engineers
+- Focus on beginner-friendly tutorials and practical coding walkthroughs
+- One video has reached **10,000+ views** [Here](https://www.youtube.com/watch?v=8rXaprIJATM)

 ---